KBDC (Kayne Anderson BDC) Beneish M-Score: -1.99 (As of Jun. 25, 2026)

 An M-Score of greater than -1.78 signals that the company is likely to be a manipulator.

-Beneish M-Score -0.99 higher than -1.78, which implies that the company might have manipulated its financial results.
+Beneish M-Score -1.99 no higher than -1.78, which implies that the company is unlikely to be a manipulator.

 The historical rank and industry rank for Kayne Anderson BDC's Beneish M-Score or its related term are showing as below: